Protester disrupts Pakistan prime minister's speech in Washington

-WASHINGTON A protester disrupted a speech by Pakistan's President Nawaz Sharif at a Washington think tank on Friday, shouting slogans in support of freedom for the Pakistani province of Baluchistan.
+WASHINGTON A protester disrupted a speech by Pakistan's Prime Minister Nawaz Sharif at a Washington think tank on Friday, shouting slogans in support of freedom for the Pakistani province of Baluchistan.

 A man in the audience at the U.S. Institute of Peace stood up and shouted "Free, Free Baluchistan!" and accused the Pakistani prime minister of being "friends" with late al Qaeda leader Osama bin Laden, just as Sharif was starting a speech.